aleksandar-ivic/FestivalsWeb/README.md

 **GET /api/festivals** - returns data about festival.
 Service's parameter is:
  - genre - specifies the genre of returned festivals

-</br>An example of this service call:
+An example of this service call:
   *GET/ festivals?genre=rock*

 **GET /api/genres** - returns data about all genres.
 It has no parameters.